KNPAL/Publicis_Sapient/README.md

 ## Code quality

-`lint` has been used for code quality to check 'ng lint' can run.
+`lint` has been used for code quality to check 'ng lint' can be run.